-The net pension liability for the SCHDTF was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019.
-Standard update procedures were used to roll-forward the total pension liability to December 31, 2020.
-The AHS proportion of the net pension liability was based on AHS' contributions to the SCHDTF for the calendar year 2020 relative to the total contributions of participating employers and the State as a nonemployer contributing entity.
+The net pension liability for the SCHDTF was measured as of December 31, 2021, and the total pension liability (TPL) used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
+Standard update procedures were used to roll-forward the TPL to December 31, 2021.
+The AHS proportion of the net pension liability was based on AHS' contributions to the SCHDTF for the calendar year 2021 relative to the total contributions of participating employers and the State as a nonemployer contributing entity.